 Fred Hollows was an internationally renowned eye surgeon and humanitarian who worked tirelessly to end avoidable blindness.
 While it didn’t happen in his life time, we’re working hard to make sure it happens in ours.

 We're known for providing cost-effective treatments for sight loss caused by cataract and diabetes eye disease.
 We also work with Ministries of Health to provide eye care to thousands of patients suffering from other eye conditions.
 We're in it for the long haul, and won't stop until avoidable blindness is a thing of the past.

-Globally, it's estimated that four out of five people who are blind don't need to be.
+Globally, it's estimated that 9 out of 10 people who are blind don't need to be.
 Eye conditions like cataract and diabetes eye disease can cause sight loss and blindness even though they're treatable or preventable.
 An estimated 90 per cent of the world’s visually impaired people live in low-income countries.
 Disadvantaged and vulnerable communities are the worst affected because there's a strong link between eye health, poverty and education.

 We work to eliminate avoidable blindness in the Pacific by making eye care accessible for all.
 In many cases a short 20 minute operation can restore sight, or a dose of antibiotics can prevent blindness.
 We work in partnership with local Ministries of Health to screen for signs of disease and provide the right treatment.

 "I believe the basic attribute of mankind is to look after each other, and that’s what makes humans look after other humans when they are in need."